Sioux City & Pacific Railroad Co. v. Stout

 Sioux City & Pacific Railroad Co. v.
 Stout, 84 U.S. (17 Wall.)
 657 (1873), was a case decided by the Supreme Court of the United States that first enunciated the idea that a landowner could be liable for the injuries of a child trespasser.

-Events
+Background

-On March 29th, 1869, a small child was injured by a railroad turntable owned by Sioux City and Pacific Railroad, which was being operated in Blair, Nebraska.
+On March 29, 1869, a small child was injured by a railroad turntable owned by Sioux City and Pacific Railroad, which was being operated in Blair, Nebraska.
 The child was playing on the turntable, which injured his/her foot.
-The father took the company to court in Nebraska, but it was removed to the Supreme Court.
+The father took the company to court in the federal Circuit Court for the District of Nebraska.
+After a first jury trial failed to reach a decision, a second jury awarded the father $7,500 in 1872.
+The railroad then sought a writ of error from the Supreme Court.

 Decision

 A child was injured by a railroad turntable owned by Sioux City and Pacific Railroad, which was being operated in Blair, Nebraska.
 Sioux City & Pacific Railroad company was held liable, despite the prevailing idea that a landowner was not held liable for injuries to trespassers.
 Trespassing children were thought to be a special case that required a higher duty of care.
 This theory of liability came to be known as the "turntable doctrine" and later the attractive nuisance doctrine by the case Keffe v.
 Milwaukee & St. Paul R.R.
 Co.